tsautier/dovi_convert/README.md

 # dovi_convert

-A Bash script to automate the conversion of Dolby Vision Profile 7 MKV files (UHD Blu-ray rips) into Profile 8.1.
+A tool to automate the conversion of Dolby Vision Profile 7 MKV files (UHD Blu-ray rips) into Profile 8.1.

 This conversion ensures compatibility with media players that do not support the Profile 7 Enhancement Layer (EL), such as the Apple TV 4K (with Plex or Infuse), Nvidia Shield (to a certain extent), Zidoo, and other devices, preventing fallback to standard HDR10 and other issues.
 The result is a highly compatible file that can be played on a wide range of devices.